 Supposedly, U Shin Gyi was a very troubled youth.
 This all ended when he happened to come face to face with the Buddha himself.
 He was granted instant enlightenment on the condition that he watch over the Irrawaddy to ensure the safe travels of the river’s many boats and fisherman.

 Even today, villages along the river hold special rituals with the purpose of channeling U Shin Gyi’s spirit through a medium.
 Many believe his blessings are vital for the wellbeing of Myanmar’s most important waterway, a river which is also currently under threat from a proposed dam project.

 The Controversial Dam

 A hotly debated topic in Myanmar right now is the fate of a Chinese-backed project to build a number of dams along the Irrawaddy.
 The plan is overwhelmingly opposed by a majority of the local people due to the serious environmental consequences it could have.

 Hundreds of villagers have already been displaced.
-The government remains indecisive on whether or not the plan will be carried out, leaving the displaced villagers stuck waiting for the final decision.
-In the mean time, they’re unable to work on their ancestral land.
+Yet, the government remains indecisive on whether or not the plan will be carried out, leaving the displaced villagers stuck waiting for the final decision.
+In the meantime, they remain unable to work on their ancestral land.

-The Chinese government claims that it has already invested hundreds of millions of dollars into the project.
-The current leadership of Myanmar must now figure out a solution to negotiations which were started by the former military government that ruled until 2011.
+The Chinese government claims that it’s already invested hundreds of millions of dollars into the project.
+The current leadership of Myanmar must now figure out a solution to negotiations which were carried out by the former military government that ruled until 2011.